May Coup (Serbia): International outrage and boycott

 During this time, Serbian statesmen became increasingly nervous because of Britain's refusal to reestablish diplomatic relations, especially after the Ilinden Uprising and because of the deteriorating situation in Macedonia.
 The government of Ljubomir Stojanović was ready to fulfill British demands, but it was Nikola Pašić's government that finally did so.
 The conspirators were brought to trial, which forced some into early retirement.
 Other junior conspirators were never punished for their complicity in the assassination.
 Dimitrijević was later promoted to the rank of colonel and served as an officer in the intelligence sector of the Serbian army.
-British-Serbian diplomatic relations were renewed by decree signed by King Edward VII three years after the May Coup.
+British-Serbian diplomatic relations were renewed by a decree signed by King Edward VII three years after the May Coup.

 After the coup, life in Serbia continued as before, with King Peter exerting a minimal interference in politics, not wishing to oppose the Black Hand, which had become increasingly powerful.
 The deterioration in external relations between Serbia and Austria-Hungary led to the Pig War (also known as the Customs War) of 1906–08 from which Serbia emerged as the victor.
 With most senior conspirators forced into retirement, Dimitrijević became the de facto leader of the conspirators.
 In 1914, the Black Hand ordered the assassination of Archduke Franz Ferdinand in Sarajevo, executed by members of Young Bosnia, which was used by Austria-Hungary as a basis for launching World War I.

 Dimitrijević and the Black Hand were later involved in another scandal.
 Nikola Pašić wished to expel the most prominent members of the Black Hand movement, by then officially disbanded.
 Dimitrijević and several of his military colleagues were arrested and tried on false charges of the attempted assassination of regent Alexander I Karađorđević.
 On 23 May 1917, following the Salonika Trial, Colonel Dimitrijević, Major Ljubomir Vulović and Rade Malobabić were found guilty of treason and sentenced to death.
 A month later, on 11, 24 or 27 June, they were executed by firing squad.
 After World War II, Apis and his associates were rehabilitated in a mock trial staged for propaganda purposes by the communist government.
 However, most historians agree that the men were guilty of the attempted assassination of the prince.